Trade/other name(s): Carbatrol, Epitrol, Equetro, Tegretol, Tegretol XR, Teril

 - Thyroid medicine: levothyroxine

-- Birth control pills (oral contraceptives), other hormonal contraceptives such as implants and ring, and female hormones
+- Birth control pills (oral contraceptives), other female-hormone contraceptives such as implants and the vaginal ring

-- Antibiotic, anti-fungal, and anti-parasite drugs: doxycycline, itraconazole, ketoconazole, and praziquantil
+- Antibiotic, anti-fungal, and anti-parasite drugs: doxycycline, itraconazole, ketoconazole, albendazole, and praziquantel

 - Immunosuppressant (to prevent organ rejection): cyclosporine